Top 20 most confusing rules in English: what to remember and what to ignore

 “Me” vs. "I"

-If you say: “Me and Mike went to the store”, most likely someone in the US will correct you by saying: “Mike and I!”
-But the problem is that a lot of people fix others too often.
-Although the expression “Mike and I went to the store” is correct, in some sentences it is quite correct to say “me”.
-A simple way to check: remove the other person from the sentence and notice whether the meaning of “me” or “I” is preserved.
-“Me went to the store” is not correct, but “My mom met me at the store” is completely correct.
-Therefore, it is grammatically correct to say: “My mom met me and my dad at the store” and not “my dad and I”.
+If you say: “Me and Mike went to the store,” most likely in the USA someone will correct you by saying: “Mike and I!”
+But the problem is that many people correct others too often.
+Although "Mike and I went to the store" is correct, in some sentences it would be quite correct to say "me".
+An easy way to check: remove the other person from the sentence and see if the meaning of “me” or “I” is still there.
+“Me went to the store” is incorrect to say, but “My mom met me at the store” is absolutely correct.
+Therefore, it is grammatically correct to say: “My mom met me and my dad at the store,” and not “my dad and I.”

 “It's” vs. “Its"

-Using “its,” “there”, “your” and “you're” (short for “you are”) is easy to get confused.
+It's easy to get confused when using “its,” “there,” “your,” and “you're” (a shortened version of “you are”).
 This is especially true in relation to “it's” and “its”.
-In almost any other situation, the apostrophe indicates the possession of something: Bob's car, Lisa's house, Reader's Digest.
-But when it comes to “it,” the possessive is the one without the apostrophe.
+In almost any other situation, an apostrophe indicates possession of something: Bob's car, Lisa's house, Reader's Digest.
+But when it comes to “it,” the possessive form is the form without the apostrophe.
 “The rabbit crawled into its burrow” is an example of correct usage.
-In the case of “it's”, the apostrophe means that the word is short for “it is”.
-It serves the same function as the apostrophe in “won't” or “shouldn't”.
+In the case of “it's,” the apostrophe means that the word is a contraction of “it is.”
+It serves the same function as the apostrophe in “won't” or “shouldn't.”

 Who vs. whom

 This is a simple rule, but only at first glance.
-“Who” refers to the subject of the sentence, while “whom” refers to the object.
-But when you try to use them, it's easy to make a mistake.
-You ask, “Who went shopping with you?”
-Because “Who” is the subject.
-But you can also ask, “With whom did you go shopping?”
-Where the subject would be “You”.
-We recommend a hint to help you understand this issue.
-Replace the pronoun “who / whom” with “he / him” or “she / her”, rearranging the sentence if necessary: “She went shopping with you” (“who”), but “You went shopping with her” (“whom” ).
+“Who” refers to the subject of a sentence, while “whom” refers to the object.
+But when you try to use them, it's easy to make mistakes.
+You ask: “Who went shopping with you?” because “Who” is the subject.
+But you can also ask: “With whom did you go shopping?”, where the subject is “You”.
+We recommend a hint that will help you understand this issue.
+Replace the pronoun “who/whom” with “he/him” or “she/her”, rearranging the sentence if necessary: “She went shopping with you” (“who”), but “You went shopping with her” (“whom” ).

 Plural

-From “goose / geese” to “mouse / mice” to “foot / feet,” English is full of plural forms that confuse even native speakers.
-And for some words, the plural sounds and looks exactly the same as the singular: for example, “deer”, “sheep” and even “aircraft”.
-In the case of the latter, this may be due to the word “craft” when it comes to an aircraft.
-It was probably a longer phrase earlier, but time has taken away some words.
-The Oxford English Dictionary suggests that the old expression may have been something like “vessels of small craft”.
+From “goose/geese” to “mouse/mice” and “foot/feet,” the English language is full of plural forms that baffle even those who speak it from birth.
+And for some words, the plural sounds and looks exactly the same as the singular: for example, “deer,” “sheep,” and even “aircraft.”
+In the case of the latter, this may be due to the word “craft”, if we are talking about an aircraft.
+It probably used to be a longer phrase, but time has removed some of the words.
+The Oxford English Dictionary suggests that the old expression may have been something like “vessels of small craft.”
 “Deer,” however, is much more confusing.

 British and American spelling